An equichordal characterization of the ellipsoid and the sphere: Introduction

 \section{Introduction}

 Let $K$ be a convex body, i.e., a compact and convex set with non-empty interior.
 We say that a point $x$ in the interior of $K$ is an \emph{equichordal point} if all the chords of $K$ through $x$ have the same length.
 The famous Equichordal Problem, due to W. Blaschke, W. Rothe, and R. Weitzenb\"ock \cite{Blaschke}, and Fujiwara \cite{Fujiwara}, asks about the existence of a convex planar body with two equichordal points.
 M. Rychlik in \cite{Rychlik}, finally gave a complete proof about the non existence of a body with two equichordal points.
-In \cite{Jero} was introduced an extension of the notion of an equichordal point: Let $K$ and $L$ be two convex bodies in $\mathbb R^n$, $n\geq 2$, with $L\subset \text{int}\, K$; it is said that $L$ is an \emph{equichordal body} for $K$ if every chord of $K$ tangent to $L$ have length equal to a given number $\lambda$.
-In \cite{Barker}, J. Barker and D. Larman proved that if $K$ is a convex body that possesses an equichordal ball then it is also a ball.
+In \cite{Jero}, the following extension of the notion of equichordal point was introduced: Let $K$ and $L$ be two convex bodies in $\mathbb R^n$, $n\geq 2$, with $L\subset \text{int}\, K$; it is said that $L$ is an \emph{equichordal body} for $K$ if every chord of $K$ tangent to $L$ have length equal to a given number $\lambda$.
+In \cite{Barker}, J. Barker and D. Larman proved that if $K$ is a convex body that admits an equichordal ball then it is also a ball.
 This result was extended in \cite{Jero} and is proved there that only Euclidean balls possess an equichordal convex body.

 Another interesting and classical result is due to W. S\"uss \cite{Suss}: if all $2$-dimensional sections of a convex body $K\subset \mathbb R^3$ through a point $p\in \text{int} K$ are sets of constant width, then $K$ is a ball.
-This result was latter generalized by L. Montejano in \cite{Montejano}.
-As in the case of the equichordal point, we can also consider a pair of convex bodies, one in the interior of the other, such that the sections tangent to the inner body are of constant width.
+This result was latter generalized to $\mathbb R^n$, $n \geq 3$, by L. Montejano in \cite{Montejano}.

-In this paper we continue the study of characterizations of the Euclidean ball and the ellipsoid by mean of equality of the length of chords and by sections of constant width supporting a convex body in the interior of another convex body.
+In this paper we give some more characterizations of the Euclidean ball and the ellipsoid: when every set of parallel chords tangent to a convex body in the interior of another convex body have the same length; and when all the sections tangent to the inner convex body, and parallel to a given direction, have constant width.